In an auto accident? Here is what you need to do.

-4. Identify Potential Witnesses – Get the names and contact information of anyone who saw the accident.
+- Identify Potential Witnesses – Get the names and contact information of anyone who saw the accident.
 If you can, do this quickly.
 Often, people who saw the collision will stop for a short time, but leave before the police arrive.
-Other motorists, passengers or pedestrians can be critical witnesses.
+Other motorists, passengers, or pedestrians can be critical witnesses.
 Do not volunteer the names and addresses of the witnesses until after you see if you are being accused of causing the accident.
 You have no obligation to provide information against yourself.
 If you are not at fault and there is some doubt with the officer, the witnesses may play a critical role in your exoneration.

-6. Write a Note to Yourself Afterward – After the accident write a note to yourself (and possibly for your attorney, if you later need one).
+- Write a Note to Yourself Afterward – After the accident write a note to yourself (and possibly for your attorney, if you later need one).
 Include all the information you have gathered and can remember while it is fresh in your mind.
-Explain how the accident happened as best you can.
+Explain how the accident happened as best as you can.
 Drawing a sketch or diagram of the collision will be a helpful memory aid later on.
 It may be months, or even years, before the insurance companies fully resolve any claims.
 There is a rule of evidence in Michigan called that may allow for the introduction of your memory if it is recorded immediately after the incident.

-7. Call Your Insurance Agent – All insurance policies require you to notify your insurance company.
+- Call Your Insurance Agent – All insurance policies require you to notify your insurance company.
 This must be done shortly after the accident.
 Unnecessary delay in telling your insurance company about the crash can result in a denial of your claim.
-If you are worried about being at fault or the possibility hat you may have any type of criminal culpability, it would be a good idea to consult with an attorney before you make this call.
+If you are worried about being at fault or the possibility that you may have any type of criminal culpability, it would be a good idea to consult with an attorney before you make this call.

-8. Take Picture if You Can – If you can, and it is safe, take pictures of the vehicles before they are moved.
+- Take Pictures if You Can – If you can, and it is safe, take pictures of the vehicles before they are moved.
 Pictures of the damage and position of the vehicles can be very important.
 After you get emergency care and are home, remember to take pictures of your injuries – any cuts, bruises or bandages, and any casts or crutches.
 It is particularly important to take a picture of any seat belt bruise on the front of your shoulders and chest.

-9. Fight Any Ticket or Criminal Charge – If you are ticketed or charged with any type of criminal offense (felony, misdemeanor, ordinance violation or even a traffic misdemeanor), do not plead guilty or responsible without working with an experienced, Michigan criminal defense attorney.
+- Fight Any Ticket or Criminal Charge – If you are ticketed or charged with any type of criminal offense (felony, misdemeanor, ordinance violation, or even a traffic misdemeanor), do not plead guilty or responsible without working with an experienced, Michigan criminal defense attorney.
 Even though you may feel you are guilty or responsible for a charge, an experienced attorney will likely be able to get the prosecutor to reduce or dismiss a charge or find another way to mitigate your damages.